[CP 049 CD] Bernard Bonnier; Casse-tête +

-Last copies of this 2012 reédition of the seminal early Creel Pone banger, complete with Bonnier's CAPAC single as well as the collaboration with Gisèle Ricard, covering virtually all of his Quebec-era, post-Apsôme output!
+2012 reédition of this seminal early Creel Pone banger, now complete with both Bonnier's CAPAC single as well as his collaborations with Gisèle Ricard, covering virtually all of his Quebec-era, post-Apsôme output!

 Jackpot!
 One of my all-time favorite outsider Musique Concrète / Pop crossover gems - now seeing the contemporary light-of-day thanks-for-like-the-umpteenth-time to Mr. P.C.
 C.P...